What is an Exhibit Designer?

 What does an Exhibit Designer do?

-Designers work either with clients directly to obtain information, or with other team members.
-Therefore, excellent communication skills are required.
-Designers must be able to handle criticism well and have a positive attitude towards making changes.
-Clients will ask for many adjustments and changes before they are satisfied.
-Lead designers within a group can also request that changes be made before the final product is released to the client.
-Designers must be able to work under pressure close to deadlines and have negotiation skills when working in a group environment.
-For designers working in a group, teamwork is essential in order to organize necessary tasks and allot the appropriate amount of time to ensure that the project will be finished before the deadline.
+Exhibit designers work either with clients directly, or with other team members.
+Therefore, excellent communication and listening skills are required; they must be able to handle criticism well and have a positive attitude towards making changes.
+Clients will ask for many adjustments and changes before they are satisfied, and lead designers within a group can also request that changes be made before the final product is released to the client.
+Exhibit designers must be able to work under pressure close to deadlines and have negotiation skills when working in a group environment.

 What is the workplace of an Exhibit Designer like?

-Designers may work in a large team as employed by a company or a museum.
-Typically designers will have their own desk to themselves but may have to share a larger studio area with other designers.
-It is possible for designers to freelance and therefore have their own studio.
+Exhibit designers may work in a large team as employed by a company or a museum.
+Typically they will have their own desk to themselves, but may have to share a larger studio area with other designers.
+It is also possible for exhibit designers to freelance and therefore have their own studio.